Providing our students with the critical skills and knowledge to be successful while at BU and beyond.

 All students must demonstrate basic mathematics skills.
 The comprehension of mathematical principles is vital to the study of the natural and social sciences.

 For more information, visit the BU Bulletin.

-There are two ways to complete the General Education requirement, through which students achieve a breadth of knowledge and understanding: the Core Curriculum and Divisional Studies.
+There are two ways to complete the General Education requirement, through which students achieve a breadth of knowledge and understanding: Divisional Studies and the Core Curriculum.